 Clinical trials can take up to 25 years to complete with the first 5 years being the most resource intensive period.
-Investigator-led trials, which are developed and led by Cancer Trials Ireland investigators, depend on grants from the HRB, International Collaborative Groups, Irish Cancer Society, Philanthropy and funding from pharmaceutical companies which, due to the nature of trials, are spread over many years.
-In 2022, the HRB began a 5-year commitment with Cancer Trials Ireland and RCSI.
-The HRB grant provides core support and the ability to plan out activity over 5 years.
-The risk has been the lack of core operational support through the HRB grant.
+Investigator-initiated trials, which are developed and led by Cancer Trials Ireland investigators, depend on grants from the HRB, International Collaborative Groups, Irish Cancer Society, philanthropy, and funding from pharmaceutical companies which, due to the nature of trials, are spread over many years.
+The HRB continued a 5-year commitment with Cancer Trials Ireland and RCSI through 2023.
+The HRB grant provides core support and the ability to plan our activities over 5 years.
+The risk is where core grant funding only partially funds activities with the balance being funded through variable study income, drawn from International Collaborative Groups and pharmaceutical companies, and philanthropy.
 The HRB's Cancer Groups Award funds academic institutions working with hospital sites directly.
 (In previous grant cycles, payments to hospital sites were managed by Cancer Trials Ireland via a credit system assigned proportionately to studies conducted at those sites.)